Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 2. The application presents a file selection interface, allowing the student to browse the device's local storage.
 3. The student selects the PowerPoint presentation file (e.g., .pptx) to be uploaded.
 4. The application uploads the file to the AudioScholar server (AudioController).
+5. The server (AudioProcessingService) saves the file to a temporary local directory and queues it for asynchronous upload via RabbitMQ (routing key \`upload.pptx\`).
-5. The server saves the file to Nhost Storage and triggers the PptxConversionListenerService to convert the PowerPoint to PDF using ConvertAPI.
+6. The \`NhostUploadListenerService\` uploads the file to Nhost Storage and subsequently triggers the \`PptxConversionListenerService\` to convert the PowerPoint to PDF using ConvertAPI.
-6. The application displays a confirmation message indicating that the PowerPoint file has been uploaded and is being processed.
+7. The application displays a confirmation message indicating that the PowerPoint file has been uploaded and is being processed.
 -   **Alternative Flows:**
     -   **A1.
 No file selected:** If the student attempts to initiate upload without selecting a PowerPoint file, the application displays an error message prompting file selection.
     -   **A2.
 File format not supported:** If the selected file is not in a supported PowerPoint format (e.g., only .pptx supported initially), the application displays an error message indicating the unsupported format and prompts the user to select a valid file.